 Nursing gives you tremendous opportunities to serve others, often at the most challenging time in their lives.
 Nursing also demands a high level of knowledge and skill.
 That combination of compassion and intelligence is the hallmark of AUM nurses.

-The mission of the School of Nursing is to foster and exemplify
+The mission of the College of Nursing & Health Sciences is to foster and exemplify

 excellence in teaching, service/outreach, and research.
 The program

 competent, evidence-based care for diverse populations in a dynamic

 health care environment.
 Graduates are ready to assume leadership roles

 in the provision of nursing care in all health care settings.
 Master’s